Playing first-person shooter games competitively can be either incredibly rewarding or incredibly frustrating.

 What is Tracking Aim?

 It is most useful in first-person shooter games that require multiple shots to kill an opponent.
-Tracking aim is very important in games like APEX Legends, Gears of War, Halo, Destiny, Call of Duty, Overwatch and PUBG.
-The longer the TTK (Time to Kill) the more important tracking aim becomes.
+Tracking aim is very important in competitive games like APEX Legends, Gears of War, Halo, Destiny, Call of Duty, Overwatch, or PUBG.
+The longer the TTK (Time to Kill), the more important the tracking aim becomes.